- Search The Registry

 - My Account

 Arthur Ashe was born on this date in 1943.
-He was a Black tennis player, author, activist.
+He was a Black tennis player, author, and activist.

-Arthur Robert Ashe, Jr., was born in Richmond, Virginia.
-At age ten he began to play tennis under the direction of Dr. Robert Walter Johnson, who taught 1957 Wimbledon women's champion, Althea Gibson.
-Ashe went on to attend the University of California at Los Angeles (UCLA).
-In 1963, he became the first African American to play on the Davis Cup national tennis team, and won the U.S. intercollegiate singles championship.
+Arthur Robert Ashe, Jr. was born in Richmond, Virginia.
+At age ten, he began to play tennis under the direction of Dr. Robert Walter Johnson, who taught the 1957 Wimbledon women's champion, Althea Gibson.
+Ashe attended the University of California at Los Angeles (UCLA).
+In 1963, he became the first African American to play on the Davis Cup national tennis team and won the U.S. intercollegiate singles championship.
 After graduating from UCLA in 1966 with a degree in business administration, Ashe was commissioned a second lieutenant in the United States Army Reserve.

 In 1968, the major tennis tournaments opened their competitions to professionals, but Ashe remained an amateur because of his military status.
 At the U.S. Open that year he defeated several professional players and won the men's singles title.
-Ashe is the only amateur ever to win the U.S. amateur championship and U.S. Open titles during the same year.
+Ashe is the only amateur to win the U.S. amateur championship and U.S. Open titles the same year.
 In 1969, Ashe joined the professional tennis circuit; he and several other players formed the group that became the Association of Tennis Professionals (ATP), the governing body that oversees rankings, prize money, and international tennis events.

-His best season came in 1975, when he beat Jimmy Connors for the Wimbledon singles title and attained the number-one ranking in the United States.
-Ashe also won doubles championships at the French Open in 1971 and at the Australian Open in 1977.
-Ashe remains the only African American player ever to win the men's singles at Wimbledon, the U.S. Open, or Australian Open.
+His best season came in 1975 when he beat Jimmy Connors for the Wimbledon singles title and attained the number-one ranking in the United States.
+Ashe also won doubles championships at the French Open in 1971 and the Australian Open in 1977.
+Ashe remains the only African American player to win the men's singles at Wimbledon, the U.S. Open, or the Australian Open.
 He is one of only two men of Black African ancestry to win a Grand Slam singles title (the other being France's Yannick Noah, who won the French Open in 1983).